Make your labels last longer with these tips!

 Extreme temperatures

 At high temperatures, there is a risk of weakening the adhesive bond, causing the label to become loose or easily peel off.
 High temperatures can also lead to fading, particularly for materials sensitive to heat, which can affect legibility.
 Additionally, both high and low temperatures can cause label distortion.
 Excessive heat can cause the label to shrink or bend, while very low temperatures can cause expansion or stiffening of the label, resulting in material tears.
+To ensure that your labels are not affected by excessively high or low temperatures, Zolemba advises storing them at room temperature for optimal durability.

 Humidity

 Excessive moisture contact can also have negative consequences for your labels.
 Different materials can deteriorate in a humid environment.
 Specifically, paper labels can become wrinkled due to moisture.
 Excessive moisture can also result in loss of adhesion, greatly affecting the adhesive layer.
 Lastly, there is a risk of mold and bacterial growth, which can lead to stains, odor issues, and material degradation.
 This not only compromises functionality but also jeopardizes hygiene.
+To prevent moisture ingress and the growth of mold, it is important to store the labels in a dry environment.

 chevron-leftAlertBrowse fileDownload fileFileImagePdfWordTextExcelPowerpointArchiveCsvAudioVideoSpinnerCalendarSort NoneSort ASCSort DESCReturn arrowMinusThree DotsVisibleVisible